-Characteristics Class pattern Caste pattern Value-definition of inferiority-superiority Usually applied to biological aspect Less than in caste More than in class system Self-definitions Labels and awareness may be vague.
-Rigid labels and awareness Change and mobility Contraction of the second s Neither provided for not expected.
-Material objects Possession of valued objects increases as class position increa- ses.
-Possession of valued objects increases as
+Characteristics Class pattern Caste pattern Value-definition of inferiority-superiority Applied to any characteristics Usually applied to biological aspect Less than in caste system More than in class system Self-definitions Labels and awareness may be vague.
+Rigid labels and awareness Change and mobility Neither provided for not expected.
+Material objects Possession of valued objects increases as Possession of valued objects increases as caste position increases.

-Justification of sys- tem (value definition) Conception and the state of the Strong Religious endorsement Status achieved Status ascribed.
+Justification of sys- tem (value definition) Strong Religious endorsement Status achieved Status ascribed.